telerik/reporting-docs/embedding-reports/report-definitions.md

 ---
-title: Reference Report Definitions in Applications
+title: Referencing Report Definitions
-page_title: Reference Report Definitions in Applications
+page_title: Referencing Report Definitions in Applications
-description: Reference Report Definitions in Applications
+description: "Learn more about how to reference the definition of your report in applications when working with Telerik Reporting."
 slug: telerikreporting/using-reports-in-applications/reference-report-definitions-in-applications
 previous_url: /using-reports-in-applications/reference-report-definitions-in-applications
-tags: reference,report,definitions,in,applications
+tags: telerik, reporting, embedding, reports, referencing, report, definitions, in, applications
 published: True
 position: 1
 ---

-# Reference Report Definitions in Applications
+# Referencing Report Definitions

 The article elaborates on how to specify which report definition to be used by the report engine when rendering the report in an application.